francesNLP/MappingChange/README.md

 <img src="./Notebooks/figures/gazetteers_vols.png" alt="Number of vol per edition" width="700"/>

 The goal is to extract these entries from OCR-based page-level text and convert them into cleaned, deduplicated article records that can eventually populate a temporal and semantic knowledge graph (ScotGaz19-KG).
-This graph will be integrated into the [Frances platform](http://www.frances-ai.com), an AI-driven platform for historical text analysis, enabling rich visualizations and advanced NLP-driven analysis of Scotland’s historical landscape.
+This work (and its new resources) has been integrated in the [Frances platform](http://www.frances-ai.com), an AI-driven platform for historical text analysis, enabling rich visualizations and advanced NLP-driven analysis of Scotland’s historical landscape.

 ## 🎯 Contribution Summary